Bedlington Terrier Breed Summary

 Affectionate, Intelligent, Well-tempered, Happy and Loyal

-These doggies are often described as looking 'lamb-like' in nature, though they are more well-known for making excellent companions and shining in the show ring!
+These dogs are often described as looking like lambs, however, in nature, they are more well-known for making excellent companions and shining in the show ring!
 They are one of the oldest pedigree terriers in the world and are a popular choice for family pets.

 Bedlington Terriers love to be outside and always need to have a job to do, which makes sense seeing as they were bred to be highly skilled hunters!
 They are however highly adaptable and are more than happy to live in a variety of places.

-Fun Fact: These doggies used to travel with Gypsies during the 17th century!
+Fun Fact: These dogs used to travel with Gypsies during the 17th century!

 |Kennel Club Group||Terrier|

 |Height (at the withers)||Males 41cm - 44 cm, Females 38cm - 42cm|